mario34105/Unic-Project/README.md

 # Introduction

-Unic Project is originally my design agency's name.
+Unic Project is a creative agency based in Medan, Indonesia.
+We do Graphic Design , Branding & Advertising Design.
+We serve our clients with unlimited of revisions.
+Satisfaction of our clients & the awesome result is our only priority & our satisfaction too.
 The purpose of the website is to give people to see our awesome projects that we have done until now.

 # Components